Configuration

 ])

-JSON or YAMLCopied!
+JSON or YAML

 It is completely up to you whether you want to pass JSON or YAML.
 None of the differences make really a big difference, but here is a short overview: